 Located on the front lawn of the Sevier County Courthouse is this lovely statue of a young Dolly Parton, sitting on a rock and playing guitar.

 Dolly is kind of a patron saint of this area of the Smoky Mountains.
-Besides her incredible success in the music and movie industries, she has also been responsible for the uptick in tourism - which means the creation of jobs and continuing income - to the area with her Dollywood theme park, Dixie Stampede dinner theatre, and lending her name to many other things which bring the tourists flocking.
+Besides her incredible success in the music and movie industries, she has also been responsible for much of the tourism - which means the creation of jobs and continuing income - to the area with her Dollywood theme park, Dixie Stampede dinner theatre, and lending her name to many other events and activities which bring the tourists flocking.

 The first day of our honeymoon, and my new husband had reserved a Zipline tour for us - FUN!
 NOT cheap [~ $65 (including tax)], but since we got one free for booking our cabin (see Pigeon Forge tip re: Intimate Hideaway), it wasn't as bad.

 Reservation system is not the best - we arrived about 20 minutes before our 2pm reservation, and still we were not sent up to the first tower until about 2:45pm.
 But once we got up there, it was fantastic!
 You are sent up with two guides and a group of no more than 10 people (depending on how busy they are).
 One guide precedes you to the next tower; the second guide hooks you up to the two-cable line, and, after some instruction, you are sent down the line.
 The first guide "catches" you and releases you from that line, then prepares you for the next.
 A simple system, really, and I cannot stress how much FUN it was!

 There was a wide age gap in our little group - kids, adults, and one grandmother.
 You must release on your own - they will not "push" you.
 When you are ready, you will cross your legs, keep one "brake" hand on the cable behind you, and let gravity do the rest!